RAKWireless/quectel-CM-for-rpi/README.md

 # quectel-CM-for-rpi4
-quectel-CM for RAK gateway LTE module (for RAK7244 or RAK2013+rpi4).
+quectel-CM for RAK gateway LTE module (for RAK7244 or RAK2013+rpi4, rpi3 and lower are not supported).

 ##	Introduction